 Zurich definitely comes alive at night.
 The city is popular for some of the hottest nightclubs in Switzerland, from intimate and exclusive settings to massive venues open till way past dawn.
 Depending on how hard you plan on partying, Zurich nightclubs are known to be quite safe.
 Crowds tend to get rowdy later into the night, so if you want to hit up the more popular clubs, better to go with some friends you’ve made during your trip.

 If you’re not into a wild night, the best way to enjoy Zurich nightlife is with a cocktail at the many rooftop bars along Lake Zurich.
 Places like Bauschänzli and Barfussbar offer excellent views of the lake and the Alps together with great food and yummy cocktails.

 If not the rooftop, you can also head to the many outdoor pools along Lake Zurich that turn into chill-out bars and lounges in the evening.
 You can head to Rimini Bar or Seebad Enge, which are as popular in the evening as they are during the day.

 If you’re looking for something a lot more relaxing, you can opt to take a sunset cruise on Lake Zurich or the Limmat River.
-This usually includes meals aboard steamboats and start at 5:30 in the afternoon.
+This usually includes meals aboard steamboats and starts at 5:30 in the afternoon.

 Getting Around Zurich